Jones-S/ba-gestures/README.md

 # ba-gestures
+# Bachelor Project in Interaction Design at ZHdK

-Code for bachelor project at interaction design zhdk
+Code for tryouts, prototypes and final project